 This SunLife equity release review is one in a series of reviews featuring many of the nation’s leading providers.
 These reviews have been created to give you a helpful summary of the various plans on offer, so you can consider what might be best for you.

 The SunLife name goes back over 200 years.
 In 1900, it was the first to offer no-medical life insurance, and in 1979 it introduced over 50 life insurance to the market.
 Today, SunLife offers general life insurance, funeral plans, home, car, and pet insurance, alongside the now familiar SunLife Guaranteed Over 50 Plan.
 The SunLife equity release is provided by Age Partnership.

 SunLife is a member of the Financial Conduct Authority and the Financial Services Compensation Scheme.
 Age Partnership is a member of the Equity Release Council, so SunLife’s equity release customers are protected by its rules and principles.

-Coincidentally, we have also selected Age Partnership’s independent and award-winning services as our equity release partner.
+Coincidentally, we have also selected Age Partnership’s award-winning services as our equity release partner.
 Read our Age partnership review to learn more.

 SunLife equity release – in summary

-The SunLife equity release service offers independent advice on lifetime mortgages and home reversion plans from across the whole market and gives you access to preferential rates and competitive fees negotiated by Age Partnership, that may not be available elsewhere.
+The SunLife equity release service offers independent advice on lifetime mortgages and home reversion plans from across the market and gives you access to preferential rates and competitive fees negotiated by Age Partnership, that may not be available elsewhere.

 If it is, you will get a full quote and recommendation in writing, with no-obligation to proceed.
 There’s no charge for this service – only if you decide to go ahead will you be charged a fee.